What is a humanist wedding ceremony?

 A heart-felt celebration of your marriage

 Humanist wedding ceremonies are a personal and meaningful way to celebrate a marriage.
-You will share the love with friends and family, and this creates an over-riding sense of joy that will power-up your celebrations for the rest of the day and probably long into the night!
+Because you share the love with friends and family, this creates an over-riding sense of joy that will power-up your celebrations for the rest of the day and long into the night!
 It is the very best way to start married life with a palpable sense of love, intention and celebration.

 Humanism and Humanists UK